-At times, HCA Healthcare may ask colleagues to make personal contact with government officials or to write letters to present our position on specific issues.
+At times, HCA Healthcare may ask colleagues to make personal contact with government officials or to write letters to present the Company's position on specific issues.
 In addition, it is a part of the role of some HCA Healthcare management to interface on a regular basis with government officials.
-If a colleague is making these communications on behalf of the organization, he or she must be certain to be familiar with any regulatory constraints and observe them.
+If a colleague is making these communications on behalf of the organization, they must be certain to be familiar and comport with laws and regulations governing this behavior and adhere to them.
 Guidance is always available from the Corporate Government Relations and Legal Departments as necessary.

-The company's ethics and compliance program
+The Company's Ethics and Compliance Program

-Program structure
+Program Structure

 The Ethics and Compliance Program is intended to demonstrate in the clearest possible terms the absolute commitment of the organization to the highest standards of ethics and compliance.

 The elements of the program include setting standards (the Code and Policies and Procedures), communicating the standards, providing a mechanism for reporting potential exceptions, monitoring and auditing, and maintaining an organizational structure that supports the furtherance of the program.
 Each of these elements is detailed below.